Azure/fleet/docs/troubleshooting/README.md

     version: v1
 ```

-We see that **ClusterResourcePlacementSynchronized** is set to false and the message reads **"Works need to be synchronized on the hub cluster or there are still manifests pending to be processed by the 2 member clusters"**.
+Upon examination, the `ClusterResourcePlacementSynchronized` status is found to be `false`, accompanied by a message indicating that "**Works need to be synchronized on the hub cluster, or there are still manifests pending to be processed by the 2 member clusters.**"

-Let's check the latest ClusterResourceSnapshot, please check this [section](#how-to-find-the-latest-clusterresourcesnapshot-resource) for more details,
+Let's check the latest `ClusterResourceSnapshot`, please check this [section](#how-to-find-the-latest-clusterresourcesnapshot-resource) for more details,

-**Latest ClusterResourceSnapshot:**
+#### Latest ClusterResourceSnapshot:
 ```
 metadata:
   annotations: